 Muelle Uno has also been showing some films outdoor in the space between the Pergola and the Pompidou Centre.
 In August, you can watch the 70s classic Jaws in original version (including that music) with Spanish subtitles.
 Look out for that “mindless eating machine” on Wednesday 7 August at 10pm.
 Free entry but get there early to bag your green cushion under the stars.

-The Albeniz Cinema (on Calle Alcazabilla, just next to the Roman Theatre) is showing a series of Woody Allen classics every Thursday in August at 10pm.
+The Albeniz Cinema (on Calle Alcazabilla, just next to the Roman Theatre) is showing a series of American comedy classics on Thursdays in August at 10pm.
 The films are in English with Spanish subtitles:

 Tickets costs €4.50 and are available from the cinema ticket office, usually open from 5pm onwards.
 You can buy tickets in advance.